mqttproject/mqttproject/MANUAL.md

 ## /reboot

 Path /reboot attempts to reboot the simulator.
-This will cause all the devices on that particular simulator to loose connection to the broker momentarily.
+This will cause all the devices on that particular simulator to lose connection to the broker momentarily.

 * POST (example curl)
 ```